 One of the first tourist guidebooks we know of, was by Amery Picaud, a French scholar and monk who wrote the Pilgrim’s Guide covering the walk of the Way of St James to Santiago de Compostela.
 In days of old, pilgrims would have found it a hazardous route.
 Clashing with robbers and unsavoury types at pilgrim hotels along the way, wearing uncomfortable clothing and footwear.
 Some would undertake extreme actions to prove their faith such as hitting themselves in the face with lumps of wood as they walked.

-Judy Colineri of Spanish Steps Walking Holidays explains that there is none of the danger or hardship involved in today’s pilgrimage tours but it can be can be just as life changing.
+There is none of the danger or hardship involved in today’s pilgrimage tours but it can be can be just as life changing.
 Travellers throughout history have found that the best way to see a country is on foot.
 By following paths that are well travelled as well as off the beaten track, it is possible to experience the daily rhythm and the rich culture of the people.
-If you have ever wanted to go on a walking journey or a pilgrimage in France, but are unsure about how to start, Spanish Steps will help you to prepare for a very special and rewarding guided walk.

 Le Puy en Velay to Conques

 From Conques the journey continues to Figeac, a charmingly preserved medieval town and one of the best kept secrets of the area.
-Cafés such as Le Sphinx or Le Champollion, opposite the stunning Champollion Museum of Egyptology (named after the famous decipherer of the Rosetta Stone, Jean-François Champollion, the town’s most celebrated son) abound, and it is the perfect place to spend the last day of this fantastic tour.
+Cafés such as Le Sphinx or Le Champollion, opposite the stunning Champollion Museum of Egyptology (named after the famous decipherer of the Rosetta Stone, Jean-François Champollion, the town’s most celebrated son) abound, and it is the perfect place to spend a day.